Selleo/rspec-tapas/README.md

 end
 ```

-To include this helper only, call `require rspec_tapas/date_helpers`
+To include this extension only, call `require rspec_tapas/date_helpers`

 `DateHelpers` are accessible in all types of specs